 IP Control:

 The OPPO UDP-203/UDP-205 supports IP control.
 This feature allows a network-connected device such as a PC or a smartphone to control the player.
 The player functions as a Server, which broadcasts a discovery message, waits and listens to the control port, responds to the client’s connection, receives the client’s commands, and performs the action.
 The network device functions as a Client, which receives and processes the discovery message, sets up the TCP connection with the Server, and sends the control commands.
 In the remainder of this document, we use “Server” for the Player and “Client” for the controlling device.

-Once the Server is running, it will automatically broadcast discovery UDP message every 10 seconds to notify any interested Client about its availability, as well as the IP address, the port number, and the Server’s name.
+Once the Server is running, it will automatically broadcast a discovery UDP message every 10 seconds to notify any interested Client about its availability, as well as the IP address, the port number, and the Server’s name.
 The Client needs to receive this broadcasting message, extract the IP address, port number, Server name, and establish the connection with the Server.
 Once the connection is done, the Client should also discard any future broadcasting messages.

 The address used for the Server’s message broadcast is: 239.255.255.251:7624

 The format of the broadcasting message is: